×

 $ oc delete project my-application

-2. Delete the secrets store csi driver:
+2. Delete the secrets store csi driver by running the following command:

 $ helm delete -n csi-secrets-store csi-secrets-store-driver